theron-wang/otr4j/README.md

     _Google Error-Prone annotations prove to be more interesting.
 Adoption of those annotations has started already._
 - ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
 These tests should be updated to assume successful execution if input would trigger the assertion.
 - ⌛ Significant amount of unit tests to accompany the library.
 (Currently: 1200+)
-- ☐ Interoperability testing with other OTRv4 implementations.

 </details>

 ## Limitations